somosnlp/somosnlp.org/pages/hackathon/index.en.md

 ---

-## 🚀 Por qué participar
+## 🚀 Why participate

-Al unirte a este evento tendrás la oportunidad de:
+By joining this event you will have the opportunity to:

-- Asistir a charlas y talleres impartidas por profesionales del mundo del PLN, independientemente de si participas en el hackathon
+- Attend talks and workshops given by professionals from the world of PLN, regardless of whether you participate in the hackathon
-- Comprender cómo funcionan los grandes modelos del lenguaje (LLMs) y sus retos en el mundo real
+- Understand how large language models (LLMs) work and their challenges in the real world
-- Participar en la creación de un corpus de calidad y diverso que incluya las distintas variedades del español y lenguas cooficiales
+- Participate in the creation of a quality and diverse corpus that includes the different varieties of Spanish and co-official languages
-- Participar en la creación del primer leaderboard de evaluación de LLMs en español
+- Participate in the creation of the first LLM evaluation leaderboard in Spanish
-- Resolver todas tus dudas sobre PLN con mentores y mentoras en sesiones "Ask My Anything"
+- Solve all your doubts about NLP with mentors in "Ask Me Anything" sessions
-- Recibir apoyo para presentar tu trabajo en un paper
+- Receive support to present your work in a paper
-- Unirte a la mayor comunidad de hispanohablantes que estudian, trabajan e investigan en PLN
+- Join the largest community of Spanish speakers who study, work, and research in NLP

-<center><a href="https://hackathonsomosnlp2024.eventbrite.com/?aff=w" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-decoration:none; border-radius:5px;">💻 ¡Regístrate ya!</a></center>
+<center><a href="https://hackathonsomosnlp2024.eventbrite.com/?aff=w" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-decoration:none; border-radius:5px;">💻 Register now!</a></center>

-¿Tienes 2 horitas para ayudarnos con la organización de este increíble evento?
+Do you have 2 hours to help us with the organization of this incredible event?

-<center><a href="https://forms.gle/radg18NMLRZMPu38A" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-decoration:none; border-radius:5px;">🤗 ¡Únete al equipo!</a></center>
+<center><a href="https://forms.gle/radg18NMLRZMPu38A" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-decoration:none; border-radius:5px;">🤗 Join the team!</a></center>

-¿Te gustaría diseñar el cartel de la edición 2024?
+Would you like to design the poster for the 2024 edition?

-<center><a href="https://somosnlp.org/hackathon/cartel" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-decoration:none; border-radius:5px;">🎨 Mándanos tu propuesta</a></center>
+<center><a href="https://somosnlp.org/hackathon/cartel" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-decoration:none; border-radius:5px;">🎨 Send us your proposal</a></center>

 ---

-## 📝 Índice
+## 📝 Index

 - [Cómo participar](https://somosnlp.org/hackathon/bases)
 - [Keynotes de especialistas](#keynotes-de-especialistas)